mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Then, on June 1st, I received an email from Dan.
 He told me that WebAgency's CEO authorized him to wrap up the last pull request at no charge.
 I pointed out the bug and asked them to split it into five distinct pull requests.
 To their credit, they did with no fuss.
 They wrapped up the outstanding work in two days.

-It was done! and I was incredibly relieved not to be dealing with this project anymore that had spiralled out of control.
+And then it was finally done!
+I was incredibly relieved not to be dealing with this project anymore that had spiralled so far beyond what I initially wanted.

 ## Before and after

-Here are the full changes.
-So this is what $46k buys you with a boutique design agency:
+Here's what the site looked like after the redesign:

 {{<gallery caption="Before and after landing page redesign">}}
 {{<img src="landing-before.png" alt="Screenshot of old landing page" maxWidth="300px" hasBorder="true">}}